Measure of a Man (Clay Aiken album): Promotion

-Singles

-"Invisible" is the first single from the album.
+"Invisible" was released as the first single from Measure of a Man.
 It was initially released as a promo-only single in September 2003, and only became available as digital downloads much later.
-It peaked at number eight on the US Billboard Adult Contemporary and at number 37 on the US Billboard Hot 100 charts on January 6, 2004.
-The single was certified gold for digital downloads by the RIAA on March 31, 2006.
+The song peaked at number eight on the US Billboard Adult Contemporary and at number 37 on the US Billboard Hot 100 on January 6, 2004.
+It was later certified gold for digital downloads by the RIAA on March 31, 2006.
+A music video for "Invisible", directed by Diane Martel, was shot in Hollywood at Hollywood & Highland, a major outdoor shopping center and tourist attraction, where Aiken invited 800 fans to be part of the crowd scene in the video.
 "The Way"/"Solitaire" was released as the album second single on March 16, 2004.
 "The Way" peaked at number one on the Canadian Singles Chart.

-"I Will Carry You" is the third single and peaked at number 25 on the US Billboard Adult Contemporary chart.
+A music video for the song was again directed by Martel.
+"I Will Carry You," the third single from Measure of a Man, peaked at number 25 on the US Adult Contemporary chart.

-Music videos

-The music video for "Invisible", directed by Diane Martel, was shot in Hollywood at Hollywood & Highland, a major outdoor shopping center and tourist attraction, where Aiken invited 800 fans to be part of the crowd scene in the video.

-"The Way" music video was also directed by Diane Martel.
-Instead of the traditional Hollywood types Aiken hired everyday people to play the couples shown in this video.